101 Different Types of Digital Content

 - Ebooks – This can be a well-designed, shortened version of a book, or used to simply explain.
 Of course it’s usable on an iPad or any handheld device as well as your computer.

 - Comics/Cartoons – Are a fun and informal way to illustrate your point, even if it’s a serious topic!

 - Content Visualisations – Not as full blown as infographics, but just as hard hitting with information – check some out here.

 - Digital Events – Events, such as Digital Olympus, or a day of webinars for brands can be used to help customers or educate those who would like to learn more.
-If it is offline, it enables businesses to connect with others on a more personal level, rather than through a screen.

-- Online Events – For those who may not have attended your events, documenting it in some detail to give a good overview can be very useful.
+- Online Events Roundups– For those who may not have attended your events, documenting it in some detail to give a good overview can be very useful.